England | 1988 | 30 minutes | Color | DVD | Order No. 99178

 - Black Filmmakers Hall of Fame, Best Film

-Maureen has also worked on many of Sankofa's other films such as TERRITORIES, DREAMING RIVERS, and LOOKING FOR LANGSTON.
-Maureen has over the years organized a series of courses for people interested in media careers and most recently worked as Visiting Artist at Simon Fraser University, Vancouver, Canada.
-At present, Maureen is working on the feature-length film, THREE ROOMS, whilst developing other Sankofa projects.
-(07/12)
+Maureen has also worked on many of Sankofa’s other films such as DREAMING RIVERS, and LOOKING FOR LANGSTON.
+Over the years, Maureen has organized a series of courses for people interested in media careers and worked as a Visiting Artist at Simon Fraser University, Vancouver, Canada.
+(1/20)